Overview of Bohmian Mechanics: Bohmian Mechanics for a Single Particle

 Now, we have all the ingredients to develop a wave equation for classical mechanics.
 In previous paragraphs we have been dealing with two (real) functions, $S(x,t)$ and $R(x,t)$.
 The first, $S(x,t)$, is the action function and appears in the Hamilton--Jacobi equation, \eref{om.hamilton_jacobi1D}.
 In particular, its spatial derivative determines the velocity of the particles (see \eref{om.HJ2}).
 The second, $R(x,t)$, tells us how an ensemble of trajectories is distributed at each time $t$.
 It evolves according to the conservation law, \eref{om.conservation_law1D}.
 In this sense, we can assume that they are some kind of ``field'' or ``wave'' that guide classical particles.

 We can construct the following classical\footnote{For simplicity, we assume that $R(x,t)$ and $S(x,t)$ are single valued.
-This condition is equivalent to assigning a unique velocity to each position of space.
+This condition is equivalent to assigning, at each time, a unique velocity to each position of physical space.
 If this is not the case, then we will need different wave functions, that is, a mixed state, to describe the different velocity fields of the classical system.} (complex) wave function $\psi_{cl}(x,t) = R(x,t) \exp(i S(x,t)/\hbar)$.
 We divide the action function inside the exponential by $\hbar$ (the reduced Planck's constant) in order to provide a dimensionless argument.
-Then, it can be shown that the two previous (real) equations, Eqs. (\pref{om.hamilton_jacobi1D}) and (\pref{om.conservation_law1D}), for $S(x,t)$ and $R(x,t)$ are equivalent to the following (complex) classical wave equation for $\psi_{cl}(x,t)$:
+Then, it can be shown that the two previous (real) equations, Eqs. (\ref{om.hamilton_jacobi1D}) and (\ref{om.conservation_law1D}), for $S(x,t)$ and $R(x,t)$ are equivalent to the following (complex) classical wave equation for $\psi_{cl}(x,t)$: